AdrianKriger/osm_LoD1_3DCityModel/docs/docs/cjson.md

 ---

 It is recommended to define metadata for the 3D City Model.
-While an explanation of the CityJSON parameters are given here the reader is encouraged to explore the [CityJSON Specifications](https://www.cityjson.org/specs/1.1.0/#metadata):
+While a brief explanation of the CityJSON parameters are given here the reader is encouraged to explore the comprehensive [CityJSON Specifications](https://www.cityjson.org/specs/1.1.0/#metadata):

 ## Title